Contributors from members of the Copper team

 2. Build trust.

-Whether we’re talking about a marriage or a business relationship the same thing can be said: A healthy and fruitful relationship is rooted in trust.
-This is supported in the 2018 LinkedIn report, which cites that 51% of decision-makers rank trust as the most important factor they desire in a salesperson.
+Whether we’re talking about a marriage or a business relationship with a new customer, the same thing can be said: A healthy and fruitful relationship is rooted in trust.
+This information about relationship building is supported in the 2018 LinkedIn report, which cites that 51% of decision-makers rank trust as the most important factor they desire in a salesperson.

-To build trust with your prospects and customers:
+To build trust and create strong relationships with your prospects and customers:

 - Be transparent about pricing, cancellation and return policies, additional fees and anything else that might make a prospect feel betrayed if kept secret.